dotnet/docs-maui/docs/user-interface/controls/swipeview.md

 - An `Invoked` event, which is raised when the swipe item is executed.

 > [!IMPORTANT]
 > The  <xref:Microsoft.Maui.Controls.MenuItem> class defines several properties, including `Command`, `CommandParameter`, `IconImageSource`, and `Text`.
-These properties can be set on a `SwipeItem` object to define its appearance, and to define an `ICommand` that executes when the swipe item is invoked. <!--For more information, see [MenuItem](~/user-interface/menuitem.md).-->
+These properties can be set on a `SwipeItem` object to define its appearance, and to define an `ICommand` that executes when the swipe item is invoked.
+For more information, see [Display menu items](~/user-interface/menuitem.md).

 The following example shows two `SwipeItem` objects in the `LeftItems` collection of a <xref:Microsoft.Maui.Controls.SwipeView>: